ipfs/ipfs-docs/docs/how-to/default-profile.md

 ```
 > This can take a very long time to complete depending on the size of the datastore.
 If running this on a headless server it's recommended to use something like `screen` or `tmux` to run this command in a persistent shell.

-After the above command finishes, your ipfs node should be reset to the default profile.
+After the above command finishes, your IPFS node should be reset to the default profile.